mahmoudfaleh/HPCS/README.md

-# HPCS (House Point Curency System)
+# HPCS (House Point Currency System)

-This Is A Tracker For The Ammount Of House Points Gained That Can Be Spent
+This Is A Tracker For The Amount Of House Points Gained That Can Be Spent

-This Repostory Houses The Speadsheet And The Resources
+This Repository Houses The Spreadsheet And The Resources

 ## How To Use

-Every Week You Add The Amout Of House Points (Including Minors And Major) And Add It In To The Corresponding Week
+Every Week You Add The Amount Of House Points (Including Minors And Major) And Add It In To The Corresponding Week

-Under That Contains How Much You Spent That Week **From The Total** In The Row Under The Gained Points
+Under That Contains How Much You Spent That Week From The Total In The Row Under The Gained Points
 ## Installation

 Download The Latest Version From Releases Or From The Link Below